brakmic/purescript-hoodie/README.md

 This is a PureScript library containing bindings for accessing the offline-first, noBackend Framework <a href="http://hood.ie/">Hoodie</a>.

+The article on this library is located <a href="http://blog.brakmic.com/offline-first-webapps-with-hoodie-and-purescript/">here</a>.

 Currently, these API are implemented:

 *Store API*